Donald Broadnax

 Donald Broadnax (born January 1, 1961) is an American serial killer.
 Originally convicted and sentenced to 99 years imprisonment for fatally shooting a friend in Birmingham, Alabama in 1977, he was released on work release in 1996, whereupon he murdered his wife and her grandson.
-For the latter crime, Broadnax was convicted and sentenced to death, and is currently awaiting execution.
+For the latter crime, Broadnax was sentenced to death, and is currently awaiting execution.

 First murder and release

 In August 1977, the 16-year-old Broadnax got into an argument with his friend, 19-year-old Gregory Manson, in the Elyton Village public housing community.
 In the midst of their scuffle, Broadnax pulled out a gun and fired six shots at Manson, who fell to the ground.
-After emptying out his clip, Broadnax reloaded and fired three more shots into Manson's body, before finally leaving the crime scene.
-Approximately three months later, he was arrested and charged with first-degree murder.
-The following year, he was convicted and sentenced to 99 years imprisonment, with a chance of parole after serving several years.
+After emptying out his magazine, Broadnax reloaded and fired three more shots into Manson's body, before finally leaving the crime scene.
+Roughly three months later, he was arrested and charged with first degree murder.
+The following year, he was convicted of second degree murder and sentenced to 99 years in prison, with a chance of parole after serving several years.

 In 1986, Broadnax was paroled and returned to Birmingham.
 Within the next two years, he got into contact with Raymond "Godfather" Mims, a notorious local drug dealer, who allowed him to live in one of his houses.
 The property was eventually raided by the police, who arrested Broadnax and seized several guns.
 As this was considered a violation of his parole, Broadnax was immediately returned to prison.
 In November 1992, he successfully applied for a work release program and was transferred to the Work Release Center in Alexander City.
 From there, Broadnax was hired as a painter for Wellborn Forest Products, where he was described as very mild-mannered and nice by his employer.